maozhitao/OmicsIntegrationPipeline/README.md

 ![Figure 2.
 The demonstration of unsupervised validation.
 The transcription profiles in the compendium are added with noise in different noise ratio and then some values are removed randomly.
 The imputation method then recover the values.
 Then the imputed values can be compared with the original values.
 For the high quality compendium, the difference between original value and imputed value in low noise ratio cases should be significantly lower than the difference in high noise ratio cases.](https://github.com/bigghost2054/AutomatedOmicsCompendiumPreparationPipeline/blob/pipeline_20200102/images/Figure2.png)
+Figure 2.
+The demonstration of unsupervised validation.
+The transcription profiles in the compendium are added with noise in different noise ratio and then some values are removed randomly.
+The imputation method then recover the values.
+Then the imputed values can be compared with the original values.
+For the high quality compendium, the difference between original value and imputed value in low noise ratio cases should be significantly lower than the difference in high noise ratio cases.

 <h3>Supervised validation</h3>
 Supervised validation can provide more information of compendium quality evaluation.
 However, it needs more metadata curated by human.
 The pipeline provides two approaches for supervised validation